 \paragraph{\textbf{Parameter Tuning}} Notice that while $\gamma$ is inherent to the problem definition, we have some freedom in choosing $\alpha$ (which would, in turn, determine $\eta$).
 While a valid approach is to tune it experimentally, an interesting question from a theoretical perspective is how to decide on the ``right'' $\alpha$ value.
 Intuitively, the above sampling procedure succeeds with probability $1-\delta$, making the number of failed attempts to be a geometric random variable $X\sim\mathit{Geo(1-\delta)}$.
-Therefore, the expected runtime of the maintenance procedure is $O(aX+b)$, where $a=O(Z)$ \footnote{It is possible to get the $k$'th smallest element among the $Z$ samples in $O(Z)$ time, e.g., by using a \qMAX data structure.} is the time it takes for the sampling procedure and $b=O(q)$ is the time for the pivot verification step.
-Our analysis, which appears in Appendix~\ref{app:param}, provides a closed-form formula for the expected \emph{number of comparisons} needed with respect to a choice of $\alpha$.
-Further, the expression is concave, and we can numerically approximate the optimal value to the desired precision.
-Nonetheless, our experiments show that minimizing the number of comparisons is not a reliable proxy for the runtime, as it is affected by other factors such as random bits generation.
-Therefore, in the evaluation section, we tune it experimentally.
+Therefore, the expected runtime of the maintenance procedure is $O(aX+b)$, where $a=O(Z)$ \footnote{It is possible to get the $k$'th smallest element among the $Z$ samples in $O(Z)$ time, e.g., by using a \qMAX data structure.} is the time it takes for the sampling procedure and $b=O(q)$ is \mbox{the time for the pivot verification step.}